zhaozg/lua-ipc/README.md

 *   `h:size() ==> bytes`
 *   `h:addr() ==> pointer`
+*   `h:truncate( bytes ) ==> true`

 `h:size()` returns the size of the shared memory segment in bytes, and `h:addr()` returns the starting address as a lightuserdata.
 Unless you use some form of FFI, this is probably not very useful for you.
+The `h:truncate()` method can tell this module to use less than the current shared memory size for its file-like interface.

 The file-like methods behave exactly like their Lua file equivalents with the following exception: Currently the `"*n"` format specifier of